Football in Cape Verde

 Football is the most popular sport in Cape Verde.
-The league is divided into eleven divisions, of which seven of them are singles and two islands, Santiago and Santo Antão has two zones since 2000.
-The football association is a federation which is known as the Cape Verdean Football Federation, it became affiliated with CAF in 1986 and later with FIFA in 2001.
+The league is divided into eleven divisions, seven of which are single-island and two of which are two-island divisions.
+Santiago and Santo Antão have had two zones since 2000.
+The football association is known as the Cape Verdean Football Federation; it became affiliated with CAF in 1986 and later with FIFA in 2001.

 Divisions

 The divisions numbers eleven on nine islands, seven has an island league and two contains two zones each along with the cup, super cup and opening tournament competitions.

 Island leagues

 The light blue indicates a league having first and second divisions.